babinu-uthup-4JESUS-zz/Kaggle_Santander_Value_Prediction_Challenge/README.md

 ### Linear Regression

 Linear regression was [explored with various predictors](https://github.com/babinu-uthup-4JESUS/Kaggle_Santander_Value_Prediction_Challenge/blob/master/modelling_approaches/linear_regression/linear_regression.ipynb) and a cross validation score was computed over the entire training data set.
-Though, this did not yield us any notable prediction score on the test set, it was an important starting point and prompted us to inspect the heteroskedasticity of the predictors.
+Though, this did not yield us any notable prediction score on the test set(of 1.97), it was an important starting point and prompted us to inspect the heteroskedasticity of the predictors.